 Hi everyone I have a new art creation!
-This is the final instillation of my art piece for a gallery submission.
-This piece is based upon my two nieces and nephew.
-Buddha, Lala Betty Boop, and Baby Dumplings are the nicknames of them. overall I was really hard on myself in the end with this piece.
-It was near impossible to get the hands perfect even with my reference photo!
+This is the final result of my new art piece.
+This piece is based on the nicknames of my two nieces and nephew, Buddha, Lala Betty Boop, and Baby Dumplings. overall I was really hard on myself in the end with this piece.
+It was nearly impossible to get the hands perfect even with my reference photo!
 The hands were extremely long or severely foreshortened, I did the best I could do with a limited schedule!

 For my post today I figured I would add a prequel FBF (Flash Back Friday ) photo of my past endeavors.
-Before I became the mixed media artist I am today I was just a regular art student learning just as other students.
+Before I became the mixed media artist I am today I was just a regular art student learning just like other students.
 The photo above was a class project in which we had to apply our two favorite artist styles into a work of our own.
 My favorite artist were Georgia O'keeffe and Raimond Staprans.
-Being the artist I am today I feel if you can paint exceptionally well its not necessary for each composition.
-While attending the Academy of Art University their are students that are equally if not more talented than you.
-In an environment as such creativity and craftsmanship becomes a major deciding factor in your work.
-With each of my works I create based upon what is best for my subject and the message I’m conveying
+Being the artist I am today I feel if you can paint exceptionally well it's not necessary for each composition.
+While attending the Academy of Art University there are students that are equally if not more talented than you.
+In an environment as such creativity and craftsmanship become a major deciding factor in your work.
+With each of my works I create based upon what is best for my subject and the message, I’m conveying.

 I'm officially an artist for Kolaj Magazine!
 Head over to http://kolajmagazine.com/artistdirectory/ and see some of the featured artist and other collage goodies!

-Yesterday was a day of reflection for me .
-The picture above shows the creative works I made thus far from March to May.
+Yesterday was a day of reflection for me.
+The picture above shows the creative works I have made thus far from March to May.
 Although it doesn’t appear to be a huge collection it is miraculous for someone who works two jobs.
-After college I stopped creating artworks.
-Unfortunately I had a drastic lifestyle change that caused me to stop creating.
-After a three year hiatus I wanted to begin to create new works of art.
-While I was in college I began to create the start of my pop cultural icon series.
-Each work of art is created based upon a icon.
+After college, I stopped creating artworks.
+Unfortunately, I had a drastic lifestyle change that caused me to stop creating.
+After a three-year hiatus, I wanted to begin to create new works of art.
+While I was in college I began to create the start of my pop-cultural icon series.
+Each work of art is created based upon an icon.
 Some works of art are sculptural interpretations others are assemblage pieces or mixed media collage works.
-Although I still have alot of work to complete in this series, I love the progression of it so far.
+Although I still have a lot of work to complete in this series, I love the progression of it so far.

 A week ago I found myself tying to re create a painting I once had.
 Of course with art its nearly impossible to recreate the same composition with the same brush strokes and texture as a print would.
 Using the same inspiration I possessed for the original work of art I created a new work of art.
 The first image with words titled "Cement Injection" was a created while I was attending the Academy of Art University.
 "What they don't what you to know" depicts what happens behind closed door in the time period of the forties .